CaiWenlie/bundler/README.md

 ### txtbundler
 - bundle files into a txt file.
-- or unbundle the bundled txt file.
+- or unbundle the txt file.
 - recognizing `.gitignore`.

 ### Usage